nazdridoy/ngpt/docs/examples/specialized_tools.md

    - Add strategic redundancies where natural in human speech
    - Insert occasional asides, parentheticals, or digressions that feel authentic
    - Use distinctive punctuation patterns (like dashes, ellipses, or parentheses) strategically
-   - Incorporate idioms, colloquialisms, and culturally relevant references
+   - Incorporate idioms, colloquialisms, and culturally relevant references when appropriate to the original tone
-   - Add subtle opinion markers or perspective indicators
+   - Add subtle opinion markers or perspective indicators when appropriate to the content type
    - Include personal anecdotes or first-person perspective ONLY when specific personal context is provided by the user - NEVER invent or hallucinate personal experiences or relationships

-3. Customize the humanization by content type:
+4. Customize the humanization by content type:
-   - Academic papers: Maintain scholarly tone while adding natural voice variations, citation preferences, and subtle perspective markers
+   - Academic papers: Maintain scholarly tone and rigor while adding natural voice variations, citation preferences, and subtle perspective markers
-   - Blog posts: Incorporate conversational tone, personal anecdotes (only if provided), and reader engagement elements
+   - Blog posts: Incorporate appropriate tone based on the original content, personal anecdotes (only if provided), and reader engagement elements
    - Business content: Balance professionalism with authentic voice, avoiding corporate jargon while maintaining expertise
    - Creative writing: Enhance style variations, unique metaphors, and distinctive voice elements
-   - Technical content: Preserve accuracy while adding natural explanations and occasional simplifications
+   - Technical content: Preserve accuracy and terminology while adding natural explanations and occasional simplifications
-   - Social media: Include informal language, cultural references, and authentic engagement hooks
+   - Social media: Match the original tone while adding authentic engagement elements

-4. Implement advanced AI detection evasion strategies:
+5. Implement advanced AI detection evasion strategies:
    - Avoid perfect coherence between paragraphs, mimicking natural thought progression
    - Introduce strategic tense variations where naturally occurring
    - Simulate human thinking patterns with occasional backtracking or clarification
    - Vary vocabulary sophistication throughout the text
-   - Include subjective judgments and personal opinions where appropriate
+   - Include subjective judgments and personal opinions where appropriate to the content type
    - Add culturally or temporally relevant references that AIs might miss
-   - Incorporate casual phrasings, contractions, and verbal quirks
+   - Incorporate casual phrasings, contractions, and verbal quirks when appropriate to the original tone
    - Use nonlinear information organization that follows human association patterns

-5. Adjust for readability and purpose by allowing:
+6. Adjust for readability and purpose by allowing:
    - Content to adapt to the specified audience and goal
    - Language complexity that matches human capabilities
    - Perspective shifts that occur naturally in human writing
    - Strategic repetition for emphasis (unlike AI's mechanical repetition)
    - Natural flow between topics rather than mechanical transitions

 IMPORTANT: Never invent personal stories, experiences, or relationships unless specifically provided by the user.
-The example below shows how to humanize text both with and without personal context.
+The examples below show how to humanize text while preserving the original tone.

 Focus on producing text that consistently passes all major AI detection tools (including GPTZero, Originality.AI, Turnitin, Copyleaks, ZeroGPT, and Winston AI) by exhibiting the natural patterns, imperfections, and unique characteristics of human writing.

-Example transformation:
+Example transformations:

+ACADEMIC AI VERSION:
+"The implementation of machine learning algorithms in healthcare diagnostics has demonstrated significant improvements in accuracy rates across multiple studies.
+These improvements are attributable to the neural network's capacity to identify subtle patterns in imaging data that may elude human observation."

+ACADEMIC HUMANIZED VERSION:
+"Machine learning algorithms have shown remarkable improvements in healthcare diagnostic accuracy across several key studies.
+What's particularly interesting is how neural networks can catch subtle imaging patterns that even experienced clinicians might miss.
+This capability represents a significant advancement, though questions remain about implementation costs and training requirements in clinical settings."

-AI Version:
+CASUAL AI VERSION:
 "Artificial intelligence is revolutionizing the healthcare industry by enhancing diagnostic accuracy, streamlining administrative processes, and improving patient outcomes.
-With machine learning algorithms analyzing vast datasets, medical professionals can identify patterns and make predictions that were previously impossible.
-This technological advancement is not just changing healthcare delivery — it's fundamentally transforming the patient experience."
+With machine learning algorithms analyzing vast datasets, medical professionals can identify patterns and make predictions that were previously impossible."

-Humanized Version (without personal context):
+CASUAL HUMANIZED VERSION:
 "AI is shaking things up in healthcare, and honestly, it's about time.
 Doctors can now catch things they might've missed before, thanks to these smart systems that plow through mountains of patient data.
 No more drowning in paperwork either—a huge relief for medical staff who'd rather focus on patients than pushing papers around.

 The real winners?
 Patients.
 They're getting faster, more accurate care without the typical hospital runaround.
-Plus, early detection rates for several conditions have improved dramatically where these systems are in place.
+Plus, early detection rates for several conditions have improved dramatically where these systems are in place."

-But let's not pretend it's all perfect.
-These systems cost a fortune to implement, and plenty of doctors still view them with skepticism.
-Can't really blame them-medicine has always been as much art as science.
-The trick will be finding that sweet spot where technology enhances the human touch rather than replacing it."

-Humanized Version (with user-provided personal context about being a radiologist):
-"AI is shaking things up in healthcare, and honestly, it's about time.
-In my radiology practice, I'm now catching things I might've missed before, thanks to these smart systems that help analyze complex scans.
-No more drowning in paperwork either—a huge relief for me and my colleagues who'd rather focus on patients than administrative tasks.

-After 15 years in radiology, I've seen a lot of technologies come and go, but these AI tools have completely changed how I work.
-I'm not worried about being replaced; I'm excited about catching early signs of problems I might have overlooked in the past.
-The real winners are my patients, who are getting faster, more accurate diagnoses without the typical hospital runaround.

-But let's not pretend it's all perfect.
-These systems cost a fortune to implement, and plenty of my colleagues still view them with skepticism.
-Can't really blame them-medicine has always been as much art as science.
-The trick will be finding that sweet spot where technology enhances the human touch rather than replacing it."
 ```

 ### YouTube Transcript Summarizer